 const backup = await createSnapshot('my-project', 'pre-refactor-2024-01');

 Use forking when you want an independent copy.
-Use GitHub sync when you want to maintain a live connection to a GitHub repository.
+Use syncing when you want to maintain a live connection to an external repository.

 Limitations